F3525-Ice/Phonebook-Web-Application-Python-Flask-with-MySQL-on-AWS-using-Terraform/README.md

 - Git & Github for Version Control System

-### At the end of the project, students will be able to;

-- show their coding skills using boolean/math operators, string formatting, if statements and functions within Python.

-- apply web programming skills using HTTP GET/POST methods, template formatting, importing packages within Python Flask Framework

-- configure connection to the `MySQL` database.
+### Skills Developed;

+- Writing Python code for CRUD operations

+- Developing web applications with Flask

+- Configuring MySQL database connections

-- work with a database using the SQL within Flask application.
+- Using SQL within Flask applications

-- demonstrate bash scripting skills using `user data` section within launch template in Terraform to install and setup web application on EC2 Instance.

-- demonstrate their configuration skills of AWS EC2 Launch Templates, Application Load Balancer, ALB Target Group, ALB Listener, Auto Scaling Group, RDS and Security Groups.

-- configure Terraform template to use AWS Resources.

-- show how to use Terraform to launch AWS Resources.
+- Scripting with bash for automated setup

+- Configuring AWS infrastructure with Terraform

-- apply git commands (push, pull, commit, add etc.) and Github as Version Control System.
+- Using git commands and GitHub for version control

+- Deploying web applications on AWS EC2 instances

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway` repo on Github
+- Clone the project definition from the `F3525-Ice` repo on Github

-- Step 2: Create project folder for local public repo on your pc
+- Set up the project folder for a local public repository on your PC.

-- Step 3: Write the Phonebook Application in Python
+- Write the Phonebook Application in Python.

-- Step 4: Transform your application into web application using Python Flask framework
+- Transform the application into a web application using Flask.

-- Step 5: Prepare a Terraform template to deploy your app on Application Load Balancer together with RDS
+- Prepare Terraform templates to deploy the app with an Application Load Balancer and RDS.

-- Step 6: Initialize Terraform in your current folder.
+- Initialize Terraform in your project folder.

-- Step 7: Run terraform commands (`terraform plan` and `terraform apply`) to deploy your application on AWS Cloud using Terraform template to showcase your app.
+- Run Terraform commands to deploy the application on AWS.

-- Step 6: Run `terraform destroy` command to destroy resources that you created with terraform.
+- Destroy the infrastructure using terraform destroy when done.

 ## Notes

-- Use the template formatting library `jinja` within Flask framework to leverage from given templates.
+- Use the jinja templating engine within Flask for HTML templates.

-- Use given html templates to warn user with invalid inputs.
+- Validate user inputs and show warnings for invalid entries using provided HTML templates.

-- Customize the application by hard-coding your name for the `developer_name` variable within html templates.
+- Customize the application by setting your name as the developer_name variable.

-- Use AWS CLI commands to get subnet ids of the default VPCs.
+- Use AWS CLI commands to get subnet IDs of the default VPCs.

-- Terraform configuration file can be splitted to multiple files like provider.tf, sec-gr.tf, outputs.tf etc.
+### AWS CLI Command Example:

 ```bash
 aws ec2 describe-subnets --no-paginate --filters "Name=default-for-az,Values=true" | egrep "(VpcId)|(SubnetId)"